gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 the minimum necessary.
 This static validation can be made without any other context.
 It just validates the state of fields in the current notification.
 If all static checks are valid, the external checks will be performed.

-#### Dynamic Validation via external Checks
+#### Dynamic Validation via External Checks

-External Checks proof for initial notifications, that no other notification with the same ID exists.
+External Checks prove for initial notifications, that no other notification with the same ID exists.
-Further the LCM describes scenarios for supplementary and follow up notifications that require the reference to an initial notification with the same ID and disease category.
+Furthermore, the LCM describes scenarios for supplementary and follow-up notifications that require the reference to an initial notification with the same ID and disease category.

-These external checks can't be made static due to the limited scope to the state of the current notification and require the context of all previous notifications in the lifecycle via additional validation logic in java.
+These external checks can't be made static due to the limited scope to the state of the current notification.
+They require the context of all previous notifications in the lifecycle via additional validation logic in Java.
 The notification or relatesTo ID can be extracted from the current notification via FHIRPath in the external check and is used to make a dynamic request to a service, that serves the notification category of a previous notification, with the same Notification ID.
-For follow up or supplementary notifications the received disease category will be compared with the one extracted by FHIRPath from the current notification.
+For supplementary or follow-up notifications the received disease category will be compared with the one extracted by FHIRPath from the current notification.

-If the external check for the scenario is valid as well, the notification is valid.
+If the external check for the scenario is valid as well, the notification is valid in its lifecycle.

 ### Performance